 In the State of New Jersey, you can’t have a jury trial for a DWI.
-Yes, the United States Constitution says you are entitled to a jury trial when accused of a crime, but the New Jersey judges ignore it.
-NCDD member John Menzel took this case up to the highest Supreme Court in New Jersey recently, yet they still decided against following a basic tenet of the United States Constitution.
+Yes, the United States Constitution entitles you to a jury trial when accused of a crime, but the New Jersey judges ignore it.
+The National College for DUI Defense (NCDD) member John Menzel took this case up to the highest Supreme Court in New Jersey recently, yet they still decided against following a basic tenet of the United States Constitution.

-There are so many more examples of how laws are not followed in many states when it comes to DWI.
+There are so many more examples of ignoring the law and people’s rights in many states when it comes to DWI.

 So, what is going on?
-Across the country, citizens accused of DWI hire lawyers expecting that whether they are guilty or not guilty the courts will guarantee their Constitutional and legal rights throughout the process.
+Across the country, citizens accused of DWI look to hire Top DWI Lawyers expecting that whether they are guilty or not guilty the courts will guarantee their Constitutional and legal rights throughout the process.
 Guess again.
 Why is this happening?
-I have practiced law 22 years.
+I have practiced law 24 years.
 The answer is “the ends justify the means.”
 Judges ignore the Constitution and laws because they think the public does not care.
 The truth is the public does care, for many reasons.
 One of which, is they or someone close to them have been charged with a DWI (average of 1.4 million DWI arrests in the U.S. every year).

 I don’t support DWI.
 No one does.
-My clients accused of DWI don’t support DWI, but not supporting DWI does not mean we don’t support the Constitution and our laws.
+My clients accused of DWI don’t support DWI.
+But, not supporting DWI does not mean we don’t support the Constitution and our laws.
 Good people make mistakes.
-We all do, and when we do- an advanced civilization guarantees to its people basic protections and guarantees.
-The common thread in this country is that our Constitution and laws are supposed to apply to everyone equally, no matter what they are charged with.
+We all do, and when we do make mistakes- an advanced civilization guarantees to its people basic protections.
+The common thread in this country is that our Constitution and laws are supposed to apply to everyone, no matter what charge they face.
 It is time for judges to follow the law.
 This means they must have courage.
-No American citizen wants a court where our Constitution and laws are ignored.
+No American citizen wants a court that ignores our Constitution and laws.

-The one thing I have learned in 22 years of practicing law is that courage in the law is rare.
+The one thing I have learned in 24 years of practicing law is that courage in the law is rare.
 I am a 5’2″ half Japanese, 49-year old female.
-I have never served in the military.
-I never played varsity team sports (not counting tennis).
+I have never served in the military and never played varsity team sports (not counting tennis).
 Neither one of my parents graduated with a 4-year college degree (they both dropped out of high school).
 I don’t have a distinguished lineage, nor did I inherit any wealth.
 But courage does not take brawn, money or military training.
-It just requires a good heart and an honest conscience.
-I never sought out to be courageous, I just chose to do right at the forks in the road.
+It requires a good heart and an honest conscience.
+I never sought out to be courageous, I chose to do right at the forks in the road.
 I chose to:

 2. Sue the Texas Department of Public Safety over their DWI surcharge program in federal court.

-3. Stood up to the civil lawyers of the City of Ft.
+3. Stand up to the civil lawyers of the City of Ft.
 Worth when they refused to give me the blood discovery on my client’s blood cases.
-They finally gave up after multiple hearings where judges shot them down by giving me what I am legally entitled to.
+They finally gave up after many hearings where judges shot them down.

-4. Fought the City of Arlington when they illegally tried to bill me over $500,000.00 for 6 police officer personnel files.
+4. Fought the City of Arlington when they tried to bill me over $500,000.00 for 6 police officer personnel files.
 No, it did not stop me.
-Yes, I got all 6 files and they had to deal with the civil lawyer I retained and the threat of going to the media.
+I got all 6 files and they had to deal with the civil lawyer I retained and the threat of media coverage.